 For indigenous peoples, languages not only identify their origin or membership in a community, they also carry the ethical values of their ancestors – the indigenous knowledge systems that make them one with the land and are crucial to their survival and to the hopes and aspirations of their youth.

 The state of indigenous languages today mirrors the situation of indigenous peoples.
-In many parts of the world, they are on the verge of extinction.
+In many parts of the world, they are on the verge of disappearance.
 The biggest factor contributing to their loss is state policy.
 Some governments have embarked on campaigns to extinguish indigenous languages by criminalizing their use – as was the case in the Americas, in the early days of colonialism.
 Some countries continue to deny the existence of indigenous peoples in their territories – indigenous languages are referred to as dialects, and accorded less importance than national languages, contributing to their eventual loss.

 But today, the major influence on the sorry state of their languages is the fact that indigenous peoples are threatened themselves.